 I am a learning disabled individual and have been since birth.
 I’ve been independent since age 14, and have been a self advocate for 15 years.
 I have been coming to the Center for Creative Works for five years.” – TO

-For the past six years, Timothy O’Donovan’s has worked in a variety of mediums and methods including graphite, watercolor, pen and ink, ceramics, pencil crayon, and intaglio printmaking.
+For the past eight years, Timothy O’Donovan’s has worked in a variety of mediums and methods including graphite, watercolor, pen and ink, ceramics, pencil crayon, and intaglio printmaking.
 He has a diverse range of image making, from geometric abstractions to representational renderings of famous architecture.
 His primary focus currently is landscape, capturing both places he has traveled to and places he has heard of.
 O’Donovan has travelled the world many times with his family, and lived in Colorado, New Orleans, South Africa, New Zealand, and Wales.

 Before he became an artist, O’Donovan worked at a vocational training center in New Orleans as a custodian, and at a restaurant as a cashier and dishwasher.
 He began working at Lower Merion Vocational Center as a clerical worker and custodian, and when LMVTC transitioned into Center for Creative Works in 2011 he started creating artwork for the first time.
 Starting with abstractions in pencil crayon, O’Donovan developed his rendering skills over a few years with different materials.
 His geometric abstractions are the result of his meticulous draftsmanship.
 This exercise in image making has had a tremendous impact on his approach and execution of his architectural and landscapes renderings.
 O’Donovan began focusing on landscape in 2012.